microsoft/TypeScript-Website/packages/typescript-vfs/README.md

 ## Usage

 It's **very** likely that you will need to set up your lib `*.d.ts` files to use this.

-If you are running in an environment where you have access to node_modules, then you can can write some code like this:
+If you are running in an environment where you have access to the `node_modules` folder, then you can can write some code like this:

 ```ts
 const getLib = (name: string) => {